Autodesk-Forge/forge-revit2pdf/README.md

 ## Packages used

 The [Autodesk Forge](https://www.npmjs.com/package/forge-apis) packages is included by default.
 Some other non-Autodesk packaged are used, including [socket.io](https://www.npmjs.com/package/socket.io), [express](https://www.npmjs.com/package/express).

-Within the Revit Plugin, [LibXL](http://www.libxl.com) is used to read/write the date of Excel.

 ## Further Reading